chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/test.md

   />
 </video>

-Storybook is a fantastic tool for visual regression testing because every story is essentially a test specification.
+Storybook is a fantastic tool for visual tests because every story is essentially a test specification.
 Each time we write or update a story, we get a spec for free!

-There are several tools for visual regression testing.
+There are several tools for visual testing.
 We recommend [**Chromatic**](https://www.chromatic.com/?utm_source=storybook_website&utm_medium=link&utm_campaign=storybook), a free publishing service made by the Storybook maintainers that runs visual tests in a lightning-fast cloud browser environment.
 It also allows us to publish Storybook online, as we saw in the [previous chapter](/intro-to-storybook/angular/en/deploy/).

 ## Catch a UI change

-Visual regression testing relies on comparing images of the newly rendered UI code to the baseline images.
+Visual tests rely on comparing images of the newly rendered UI code to the baseline images.
 If a UI change is caught, we'll get notified.

 Let's see how it works by tweaking the background of the `Task` component.